 And don’t forget to take into account what you like to eat.
 No one wants to suffer through vegetables or grains or fish or meat that they plain don’t like.
 There are enough foods to choose from - there are more than 100 vegetables alone - that you can always find a healthy choice.

 How motivated are you to do the simple things of walking and eating well each day?
-Do you think it’s worth the effort to live to be like that 104 year old I saw yesterday?
+Do you think it’s worth the effort to live like that 104 year old I saw yesterday?
 Leave your comments below.